AdrianoCLeao/c-compiler/docs/driver-manual.md

 - `--tacky`: Run up to TACKY IR generation (no files written).
 - `--codegen`: Run up to assembly IR generation (no emission).

-If no stage flag is provided, the full pipeline runs (lex → parse → TACKY → assembly) and prints AST and assembly to stdout unless `--quiet` is set.
+If no stage flag is provided, the full pipeline runs (lex → parse → TACKY → assembly), prints AST and assembly to stdout unless `--quiet` is set, and then assembles+links by piping the assembly into `cc` to produce an executable.

 ### Emission

 - `-S`: Emit an assembly `.s` file next to the source (no assembling or linking).
 Example: `examples/neg.c` → `examples/neg.s`.
   - Note: When any partial stage flag is used (`--lex`, `--parse`, `--tacky`, `--codegen`), `-S` is ignored.
+  - Without `-S`, the default full pipeline assembles+links via `cc` using a pipe (no intermediate `.s` file).

+### Running

+- `--run`: After building the executable (full pipeline), run it and print the exit code, even if non‑zero.

 ### Dumpers